 Implementing a well-designed, attractive, and functional wayfinding network of signage, graphics and landmark components greatly enhances pedestrian and bicycle facilities by promoting their presence to both potential and existing users.
-It helps overcome a "barrier to entry" for infrequent or beginning bicyclists and walkers, can guide avid users along a specific pathway, directing them away from "off-limit" areas, and establishes or regulates behavior and etiquette.
+It helps overcome a "barrier to entry" for infrequent or beginning bicyclists and walkers, and can control the uses of avid users by guiding them along a direct pathway, directing away from "off-limit" areas, and establishing or regulating behavior and etiquette.